Meditation and the resulting mindfulness goes hand-in-hand with many lucid dreaming practices.

 It may help you focus if you continue walking at all times, so that the scenery is forever changing.
 Moving down a gentle slope in your garden will mirror the action of your consciousness going deeper.

-After about 15 minutes you will be in a trance-like state, with little awareness of your physical body.
-Gently rouse yourself from the trance by counting backwards from five to one, taking deep breaths as you do.
-Give yourself a few moments before you open your eyes.
+Finally, gently rouse yourself from the trance by counting backwards from five to one, taking deep breaths as you do.
+Give yourself a few moments to acclimatize before you open your eyes in this reality.

 These self guided exercises are great for increasing self awareness and allowing your mind to focus without everyday distractions.
 You may change the scenery every time you practice the guided routine - make up your own inner worlds - as long as they promote calm relaxation and vivid mental imagery.